The history of Dunbar reveals that David II created it a Royal Burgh in 1370. This small East Lothian town lies around 30 miles from Edinburgh.

 By early August, during the 19th century, the fleet was based in Dunbar for about six weeks; it was a big event.
 In 1858 the Chief Boatman at Dunbar Coastguard said, “Having occasion to count the boats attending the fishing off Dunbar, I have frequently counted from seven to eight hundred.”

 Earlier records show that in 1656 Oliver Cromwell made reference to Dunbar’s herring fishing.
-He noted that the fish were cured and barreled up, either for merchandise or sale to the country people who come thither far and near at the season…”
+He noted that the fish was cured and barreled up, either for merchandise or sale to the country people who come thither far and near at the season…”

 Although few physical remains of that, “grim old castle” now exist to remind us of that period when it took centre stage, surviving records, however brief, allow a thought-provoking glimpse into a much earlier world.